adrianvalenz/adrianvalenzwebsite/src/_pages/site.md

 The overall site design was done as collaboration between myself and User Experience Designer, [Daniel Maldonado](http://danielmdesigns.com).
 Daniel also designed my logo monogram which is 🔥🔥🔥.
 Check out his work.
 He's a great designer and even greater human.

-The colors are from Tailwind's default palette.
-I am using a combination of Lime, Stone, and Rose.
+The colors are originally inspired from Tailwind's default palette, but then opted for Shoelaces' palette as I am adopting this fabulous web component library.
+I am using a combination of Lime, Rose, and Gray.
 The Lime and Rose are a variation of green and red, so the complementary aspect translates over to create a unique feel.
-I chose Stone from the default palette because it was a warmer gray and I wanted to stick to same overall warm feeling.
+I chose Gray to implement a neutral color.

 ## Technology